jqwidgets/AspNetCore-Mvc-Tag-Helpers/README.md

 delete - {{String}} which determines the URL called when a DropDownList item is deleted. edit - {{String}} which determines the URL called when a DropDownList item is updated. instance - {{String}} which determines the javascript member within the Script tag which refers to the DropDownList's instance.
-This member is useful when you want to dynamically invoke API members of the Javascript component. serverProcessing - {{Boolean}} which determines whether server processing is enabled. source-id - {{String}} which determines the data source's ID member. source-id-for - {{ModelExpression}} used for model binding and determines the data source's ID member. source-root - {{String}} which determines the data source's Root member.
+This member is useful when you want to dynamically invoke API members of the Javascript component. server-processing - {{Boolean}} which determines whether server processing is enabled. source-id - {{String}} which determines the data source's ID member. source-id-for - {{ModelExpression}} used for model binding and determines the data source's ID member. source-root - {{String}} which determines the data source's Root member.